perkinspprt-nvim/DIRBS-Core/README.rst

 All assets to be shipped will be output to the ``dist`` directory.

+NOTE FROM DEV:

+In order to get grafana connected.
+You need to specify `postgres:5432` as normal host inputs will not be detected due to the prviatehost systems of containers and seperate computers.

 © 2016-2021 Qualcomm Technologies, Inc.  All rights reserved.